Liberal Party (UK): Reform policies

-Notable as the Gladstonian reforms had been, they had almost all remained within the nineteenth-century Liberal tradition of gradually removing the religious, economic, and political barriers that prevented men of varied creeds and classes from exercising their individual talents in order to improve themselves and their society.
-As the third quarter of the century drew to a close, the essential bastions of Victorianism still held firm: respectability; a government of aristocrats and gentlemen now influenced not only by middle-class merchants and manufacturers but also by industrious working people; a prosperity that seemed to rest largely on the tenets of laissez-faire economics; and a Britannia that ruled the waves and many a dominion beyond.

 After Gladstone

 Gladstone finally retired in 1894.
 Gladstone's support for Home Rule deeply divided the party, and it lost its upper and upper-middle-class base, while keeping support among Protestant nonconformists and the Celtic fringe.
 Historian R. C. K. Ensor reports that after 1886, the main Liberal Party was deserted by practically the entire whig peerage and the great majority of the upper-class and upper-middle-class members.
 High prestige London clubs that had a Liberal base were deeply split.
 Ensor notes that, "London society, following the known views of the Queen, practically ostracized home rulers."

 The new Liberal leader was the ineffectual Lord Rosebery.
 He led the party to a heavy defeat in the 1895 general election.